mddanish00/react-utterances-client/README.md

 };
 ```

 Every time the user logs in to their GitHub account on the Utterances site, this component will keep the token in the redirected URL into localStorage.
-The problem with this is the Utterances don't provide anyway to logged out of the account from the site.
+The problem with this is the Utterances don't provide any way to log out of the account from the site.

-Also, based on my reading on the Utterances project code, the token has 1 year expiry date.
+Also, based on my reading on the Utterances project code, the token has a 1-year expiry date.

 So, I added an option to keep the token in SessionStorage instead.
 LocalStorage will survive when the site or tab closes but SessionStorage will auto-delete them.
-This is a better aproach in my opinion.
+This is a better approach in my opinion.

 The component will still set the storage to LocalStorage by default.

-> You should create a way for the user to clear Login data like a button.
+> Recommended to create a way for the user to clear Login data like a button.
 Like this.

 ```jsx
 import { Utterances } from 'react-utterances-client';